 - An exploration into what dreams reveal about the nature of the unconscious, what role they play in the therapeutic process, and how they may be used to deepen the intensity and meaning of psychotherapy.

 - An introduction to current theories of brain functioning and their relevance to the treatment of mental illness.

 - An introduction to the various classes of psychopharmacological medications and their use in conjunction with psychotherapy.

 - Thinking Multiculturally:

-- Exploring feelings about diversity and the experience of otherness and thinking more deeply, as clinicians, about working with clients who are different from ourselves.
+- A day-long exploration of issues related to diversity and the experience of otherness, including thinking more deeply, as clinicians, about working with clients who are different from ourselves.

 - Sexual and Gender Diversity:

 - A day long exploration of issues related to gender identity, sexual orientation, and sexual/relational/erotic expression.